 There is only a small number of international embassies located in San Jose, including those for the US, Canada and UK.
 However, embassies for other countries, including Australia and New Zealand are located in Mexico and other North or Central American countries, offering coverage to Costa Rica.
 Please check with your relevant government for the relevant contact details.

 N.B.
-Please note, visa and entry requirements, regulations and restrictions can vary on a regular basis.
+Please note, visa and entry requirements, incl COVID travel restrictions & regulations can vary on a regular basis.
 Please ensure you check in good time prior to travel the current requirements applicable to you.

 HEALTH, INSURANCE AND SPECIAL REQUIREMENTS